HL7/davinci-crd/input/pagecontent/hooks.md

 </table>

 Notes:
-* CRD Servers **MAY** use this hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.
+* §hook-23^crd-server^processing:CRD Servers **MAY** use the appointment-book hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.§

 ### encounter-discharge
 This hook is described in the CDS Hooks specification [here]({{site.data.fhir.ver.hooks}}/encounter-discharge.html).
 This version of the CRD implementation guide refers to version 1.0 of the hook.